ctu-mrs/image_labeling_utils/README.md

 ### Image Labeling Utils
-This package is developed and used by MRS group to create labeled dataset in simulation using ground truth position of the object from gazebo-like simulators.
+This package is developed and used by the MRS group to create a labeled dataset in simulation using ground truth position of the object from gazebo-like simulators.
-The 3d position of the object is projected into camera frame using the camera info topic in ROS format.
+The 3d position of the object is projected into the camera frame using the camera info topic in ROS format.

 ## Requirements:
-- sdf file of the objects that satisfy the format for parsing it in scripts/artefact_gt_publisher.py
+- SDF file of the objects that satisfy the format for parsing it in scripts/artefact_gt_publisher.py
 - odometry for the vehicle
-- transformation from artefact frame to the frame of the vehicle odometry
+- the transformation from artifact frame to the frame of the vehicle odometry
 - camera info - camera calibration and information from ROS.
 - set two variable in .bashrc or .zshrc:
   - ```export ART_NAME="artefact_name_in_gazebo_world"``` - this specifies the artefact name that is parsed from world file (in sdf format for ign gazebo)